 Being a black belt in finance means to have a net worth of a million dollars.

-Just like a martial arts dojo, Your Money Geek is a place where we can learn about personal finance and eventually become financial black belts ourselves.
-In this series, we get to hear the stories of actual millionaires and see what it took for them to get to that level.
+Like a martial arts dojo, Your Money Geek is where we can learn about personal finance and eventually become financial black belts ourselves.
+In this series, we hear the stories of actual millionaires and see what it took for them to get to that level.

 Today’s guest is John from Financial Freedom Countdown.

 - 1.0.1 How was your childhood?
 Was your family wealthy, middle class, or low-income?

 - 1.0.3 What is your fighting style?
 (Career path from the first dollar ever made to present).

 - 1.0.4 Would you recommend people to pursue the same career path?
 Would you choose a different job if you could go back?

 - 1.0.5 Have you had any side hustles?

 - 1.0.6 If you have a spouse, how have they contributed to your net worth?

 - 1.0.7 How old were you when you became a financial black belt?